376th Air Expeditionary Wing: 376th Strategic Wing

-The origins of the wing's period as the 376th Strategic Wing came when SAC established the 4252d Strategic Wing (SW) at Kadena Air Base, Okinawa on 12 January 1965 and assigned it to the 3d Air Division.
+The origins of the wing's period as the 376th Strategic Wing came when SAC established the 4252d Strategic Wing at Kadena Air Base, Okinawa on 12 January 1965 and assigned it to the 3d Air Division.
 The 4252d SW was a SAC Major Command controlled (MAJCON) unit with the mission to support SAC's Boeing B-52 Stratofortress aircraft (B-52Ds and B-52Fs) and KC-135 Stratotankers from SAC Continental United States bases engaged in combat operations over Southeast Asia from Kadena on a daily basis during the Vietnam War.
 It was initially assigned a single maintenance squadron, but before the end of the year had three squadrons assigned.

 The 4252d equipment consisted of about 110 KC-135 Tankers that refueled tactical fighters over the South China Sea and Gulf of Tonkin that were carrying out attacks on North Vietnam.
 In addition the aircraft would evacuate personnel to other Pacific bases when typhoons threatened Okinawa while flying scheduled aerial refueling missions.

 In early 1968, the wing mission expanded to include aerial reconnaissance, when the 82d Strategic Reconnaissance Squadron (SRS) was assigned to the wing.
 On 21 August 1968, the 4252d Munitions Maintenance Squadron was activated to oversee the wing's munitions in anticipation of the addition of B-52s to the wing's aircraft.
-The B-52s conducted Arc Light strategic bombardment missions over North Viet Nam, refueling from the tankers on their return trip to Kadena.
+The B-52s conducted Operation Arc Light strategic bombardment missions over North Viet Nam, refueling from the tankers on their return trip to Kadena.

 On 19 November 1968, a B-52 from the wing crashed at Kadena.